-“How’d you know that?” asked Sam.
+“How did you know that?” asked Sam.

 “I just know things,” said the Chief, handing the bottles back to the uniformed officer.
 “Call the pharmacy and find out if she called in a subscription.
 But why go to all the trouble of sewing your mouth and nose shut?
 That had to be painful.
-Wouldn’t be easier just to overdose with pills?”
+Wouldn’t it be easier just to overdose with pills?”

 “Could be.
 Keep checking for clues that someone else was here.”